 - This section has the same design as section 5.

 - Two solid and square-tipped feathers emerge from the three-lane highway.
 A thin unpainted space separates them.

-Ed Wade and Allan Cooke have a forthcoming book titled Call of Beauty that features Nampeyo pottery, especially that in the Cooke Collection at The Museum of the West, Scottsdale.
-In the book Wade dedicates several pages to Nampeyo’s feathered serpent images, alternatively designated as either Paluliikon or Um-tok-ina.
-Look for this discussion with accompanying photographs on pages 105-109 when the book is published.
+In their 2022 book, which features Nampeyo pottery in the Cooke Collection at The Museum of the West, Scottsdale, Ed Wade and Allan Cooke dedicate several pages to Nampeyo’s feathered serpent images, alternatively designated as either Paluliikon or Um-tok-ina (2022:105-109).

 The pot is physically big and so is the visual impact of its design.
 It’s so large that it was probably special-ordered as a presentation piece.
 The average tourist of collector would have had difficulty getting something this large home.